$\tau$-tilting finite algebras, bricks and $g$-vectors: Introduction

 \begin{theorem}[see \th\ref{cones}] Let $M$ and $N$ be two-term silting objects in $\T$.
 Then, the following statements hold: \begin{enumerate} \item Let $X\in\T$ be an object such that $\add X = \add M\cap\add N$.
 Then, we have $C(M)\cap C(N)=C(X)$. \item If $M\not\cong N$, then $C(M)$ and $C(N)$ intersect only at their boundaries. \end{enumerate} \end{theorem}

 Consequently, the $g$-vectors of presilting objects give a natural geometric realization of the simplicial complex $\Delta(A)$.
 This is analogous to known results for tilting modules \cite{hille_volume_2006} and cluster-tilting objects \cite{plamondon_generic_2013}.
-We also show a strong connection between the partial order on two-term silting objects in $\T$ and their $g$-vectors (\th\ref{cone-order}).
+We also show a strong connection between the partial order on two-term silting objects in $\T$ and their $g$-vectors by proving the following theorem.